Wall Street Pummels AGNC Investment Corp. (AGNC) After Recent Earnings Report

 JP Morgan gave a rating of “Neutral” to AGNC, setting the target price at $11.50 in the report published on April 25th of the current year.

-Volatility was left at 3.21%, however, over the last 30 days, the volatility rate increased by 3.13%, as shares sank -3.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.19% lower at present.
+Volatility was left at 3.34%, however, over the last 30 days, the volatility rate increased by 3.13%, as shares sank -4.75% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.16% upper at present.

 Insider Trading